Countermeasures Against COVID-19 (Coronavirus)

 Public health is reliant on potable water.
 Therefore, CUD is an essential service to Rutherford County.
 The following are the measures CUD is instituting:

-- We have cleaning personnel onsite who are continuously cleaning during the day, and we will encourage customers to use our drive-up systems or online payment portals to manage their accounts.
+- We have personnel onsite who clean our facilities during the day, and we will encourage customers to use our drive-up systems or online payment portals to manage their accounts.

 If any of our ratepayers have concerns about the safety of our drinking water, let us offer these key points …